-Action plan.
-Since GO TO 2040 was adopted in 2010, CMAP has explored the benefits of implementing congestion pricing on five of the highway major capital projects recommended in GO TO 2040, as well as the existing expressway network.
+Since GO TO 2040 was adopted in 2010, CMAP has explored the benefits of implementing congestion pricing on five of the highway major capital projects recommended in the plan, as well as the existing expressway network.
 As part of its campaign to implement congestion pricing, CMAP has met with business, civic, government, and philanthropic organizations to discuss the policy's many benefits.
 CMAP's campaign has also received significant media attention, including both news and editorial coverage.
-To date, six councils of governments have passed resolutions in support of congestion pricing in the region, and business owners have also written public letters of support.
-Recent CMAP research has examined the revenue potential of congestion pricing the existing expressway network.
+To date, six suburban councils of governments have passed resolutions in support of congestion pricing in the region, and business owners have also written public letters of support.

 Previous surveys in the Chicago region suggest that the public would accept congestion pricing.
 In a 2008 Illinois Tollway survey of its existing users, 54 percent said they would pay an extra toll if it would ensure congestion-free travel.
 In that same survey, 58 percent of individuals given information about express lanes were in favor of the Tollway building them.
-A more recent survey (2012) for the northwest corridor indicated that 78 percent of individuals would pay a higher toll if it meant they would not experience congestion.
+A more recent survey from 2012 for the northwest corridor indicated that 78 percent of individuals would pay a higher toll if it meant they would not experience congestion.
 In the same survey, 68 percent said they would pay a toll that guarantees a reliable travel time.